Azure/azure-sdk/docs/android/implementation.md

 {% include requirement/MUSTNOT id="android-dependencies-introduction" %} introduce new dependencies on third-party libraries that are already referenced from the parent POM, without first discussing with the [Architecture Board].

-{% include requirement/MUSTNOT id="android-dependencies-pom" %} specify or change dependency versions in your client library POM file.
-All dependency versioning must be centralized through the common parent POM.
+{% include requirement/MUSTNOT id="android-dependencies-pom" %} specify or change dependency versions in your client library Gradle or POM file.
+All dependency versioning must be centralized through the common parent build.gradle file.

 {% include requirement/MUSTNOT id="android-dependencies-snapshot" %} include dependencies on external libraries that are -SNAPSHOT versions.
 All dependencies must be released versions.